*CHRISTMAS DOMINICAN REPUBLIC*

 o Dominican Christmas food & drink

 As in other countries, the Dominican Republic has many popular (and delicious) holiday dishes and recipes that are enjoyed this time of year.
 One of the most typical dishes around the table is cerdo asado (roast pork).
 Dominicans also enjoy pasteles en hojas — banana leaves that are filled with pork, meat, chicken or fish.
 And don’t forget dessert!
 Dominicans conclude their Christmas feasts sweets, including pudding, jalea de batata, and turrón.
 And never mind eggnog.
-Dominicans prefer a nonalcoholic beverage known as jengibre, which has a ginger flavor that goes perfectly with all the holiday festivities.
+Dominicans prefer a nonalcoholic beverage known as jengibre, which has a ginger flavour that goes perfectly with all the holiday festivities.

 o Dominican Republic winter weather